ligato/docs/docs/user-guide/concepts.md

 }
 ```

-The response has a `Retval` field, which is `0` if the API call was successful and without errors.
-In case of any error, the field contains numerical index of VPP-defined error message.
+The response has a `Retval` field, which is `0` if the API call was successful and error free.
+In case of any error, the field contains a numerical index of a VPP-defined error message.
 Other fields can be present (usually some information generated within the VPP, as the `SwIfIndex` of the created interface in this case).
-Notice that the response message has the same name but with `Reply` suffix.
-Other types of messages may serve to obtain various information from the VPP - those API calls have suffix `Dump` (and for them, the reply message is with `Details` suffix).
+Notice that the response message has the same name but with a `Reply` suffix.
+Other types of messages may provide information from the VPP.
+Those API calls have a suffix of `Dump` (and for them, the reply message is with a `Details` suffix).

-If the json API was changed, it must be re-generated in the vpp-agent in order to be compatible again (and all changes caused by the modified binary api structures must be resolved, like added, removed or renamed fields).
-This process can be time-consuming sometimes (depends on the size of the difference).
-In order to minimize updates for various VPP versions, the vpp-agent introduced multi-version support.
+If the JSON API was changed, it must be re-generated in the vpp-agent in order to be compatible again.
+All changes caused by the modified binary api structures must be resolved (e.g. new or modified data fields).
+This process can be time consuming as it depends on the size of the difference detected differences.

-### Multi-version
+### Multi-Version

-The vpp-agent multi-version support allows to switch to the different VPP version (with different API) without any changes to the vpp-agent itself and without any need to rebuild the vpp-agent binary.
-Plugins can now obtain the version of the VPP and the vpp-agent is trying to connect and initialize correct set of `vppcalls` - base methods preparing API requests for the VPP.
+In order to minimize updates for various VPP versions, the vpp-agent introduced multi-version support.The vpp-agent can switch to a different VPP version (with different API) without any changes to the vpp-agent itself and, without any need to rebuild the vpp-agent binary.
+Plugins can now obtain the version of the VPP and the vpp-agent to connect and initialize the correct set of `vppcalls` - base methods preparing API requests for the VPP.

-Every `vppcalls` handler registers itself with the VPP version intended to support (like `vpp1810`, `vpp1901`, etc.).
-During initialization, the vpp-agent does compatibility check with with all available handlers, until it founds some which is compatible with required messages.
-The chosen handled must be in line with all messages, it is not possible (and reasonable) to use multiple handlers for single VPP.
-When the compatibility check found any handler, it is returned to the main plugin for use.
+Every `vppcalls` handler registers itself with the VPP version it is intended to support (e.g. `vpp1810`, `vpp1901`, etc.).
+During initialization, the vpp-agent performs compatibility check with all available handlers, until it finds those compatible with required messages.
+The chosen handler must be in line with all messages, as it is not possible (and reasonable) to use multiple handlers for single VPP.
+When the compatibility check locates a workable handler, it is returned to the main plugin for use.

-The little drawback of this solution is a lot of duplicated code across `vppcalls`, since there is not much of significant API changes between versions.
+One small drawback of this solution is code duplication across `vppcalls`, since there is in the majority of cases insignificant API changes between versions.

 ## Client v2

-Client v2 (i.e. the second version) defines an API that allows to manage
-configuration of VPP and Linux plugins.
-How the configuration is transported between APIs and the plugins
-is fully abstracted from the user.
+Client v2 (i.e. the second version) defines an API for configuration management of VPP and Linux plugins.
+How the configuration is transported between APIs and the plugins is fully abstracted from the user.

 The API calls can be split into two groups:

 - **resync** applies a given (full) configuration.
 An existing configuration, if present, is replaced.
 The name is an abbreviation of *resynchronization*.
-It is used initially and after any system event that may leave the configuration out-of-sync while the set of outdated configuration options is impossible to determine locally (e.g. temporarily lost connection to data store).
+It is used initially and following any system event that may result in the configuration being out-of-sync while the set of outdated configuration options is impossible to determine locally (e.g. temporarily lost connection to data store).
-- **data change** allows to deliver incremental changes of a configuration.
+- **data change** delivers incremental changes of a configuration.

-There are two implementations:
+There are two Client v2 implementations:

-- **local client** runs inside the same process as the agent and delivers configuration through go channels directly to the plugins.
+- **local client** runs inside the same process as the agent and delivers configuration data through go channels directly to the plugins.
 - **remote client** stores the configuration using the given `keyval.broker`.

-## Plugin configuration files
+## Plugin Configuration Files

-Some plugins may require an external information in order to set proper behavior.
-The good example are database connector plugins like ETCD.
-By default, the plugin tries default IP address and port to connect to the running database instance.
-If we want to connect to a different IP address or some custom port, we need to pass this information to the plugin.
-For that purpose, the vpp-agent plugins support configuration files.
-The plugin configuration file (or just config-file) is a short file with fields (every plugin can define its own set of fields), which can statically modify the initial plugin setup and change some aspects of its behavior.
+Some plugins require external information to ensure proper behavior.
+An example are database connector plugins such as etcd.
+By default, the plugin tries a default IP address and port to connect to.
+If we want to connect to a different IP address or custom port, we need to pass this information to the plugin.
+For that purpose, the vpp-agent plugins support [config files][config-files].
+The plugin configuration file (or just config-file) is a small file with fields (every plugin can define its own set of fields), which can statically modify the initial plugin setup and change some aspects of its behavior.

-### Plugin definition of the config-file
+### Plugin Definition of the Config File

 The configuration file is passed to the plugin via the vpp-agent flags.
-Using the command `vpp-agent -h` can be shown the list of all plugins supporting any static config and can be set simply via the flag command:
+The command `vpp-agent -h` displays the list of all plugins supporting static config and can be set simply via the flag command:

 ```bash
 vpp-agent -etcd-config=/opt/vpp-agent/dev/etcd.conf
 ```

-Other option is to set related environment variable:
+Another option is to set related environment variable:
 ```bash
 export ETCD_CONFIG=/opt/vpp-agent/dev/etcd.conf
 ```

-The provided config follows YAML syntax and is un-marshaled to defined `Config` go structure.
+The provided config conforms to YAML syntax and is un-marshaled to a defined `Config` go structure.
 All fields are then processed, usually in the plugin `Init()`.
-It is a good practice to always use default values in case the configuration file or any of its field is not provided, so the plugin can be successfully started without it.
-The config-file (yaml) representation:
+It is good practice to always use default values in case the configuration file or any of its fields are not provided.
+This is so the plugin can be successfully started without it.

+An example of config file (in yaml format):
 ```bash
 db-path: /tmp/bolt.db
 file-mode: 0654
 ```

-Every plugin supporting configuration file defines its content as a separate structure.
+Every plugin supporting a configuration file defines its content as a separate structure.
 For example, here is the definition of the BoltDB config-file:
 ```go
 type Config struct {
 	DbPath      string        `json:"db-path"`